The Good, the Bad and the Ugly: Theatrical

-The Good, the Bad and the Ugly was released in Italy on 23 December 1966.
-In the United States, all three of Leone's Dollars Trilogy films were released in 1967: A Fistful of Dollars on 18 January; For a Few Dollars More on 10 May; and The Good, the Bad and the Ugly on 29 December.
-The original Italian domestic version was 177 minutes long, but the international version was shown at various lengths.
-Most prints, specifically those shown in the United States, had a runtime of 161 minutes, 16 minutes shorter than the Italian premiere version, but others, especially British prints, ran as short as 148 minutes.
+The Good, the Bad and the Ugly was released in Italy on December 23, 1966, by Produzioni Europee Associati (PEA).
+(Note: Attributed to multiple sources:) In the United States, all three of Leone's Dollars Trilogy films were released in 1967 by United Artists: A Fistful of Dollars on January 18; For a Few Dollars More on May 10; and The Good, the Bad and the Ugly on December 29.
+The Italian premiere version was 177 minutes long.
+Shortly afterward, Leone removed a sequence known as the "grotto" scene, reducing the running time to 174 minutes; this version was distributed in Italian cinemas.
+The international version was shown at various lengths; most prints, specifically those shown in the United States, had a runtime of 161 minutes, but others, especially British prints, ran as short as 148 minutes.
+Later home video releases restored the longer versions, presenting both the 177-minute cut and the 174-minute version without the "grotto" scene.